Setheum-Labs/setheum-archived/README.md

 # Setheum Substrate Chain

-A new Substrate node, ready for hacking.
+The Setheum Node Implementation Build With Substrate, ready for hacking.
 This node includes:

-* A FRAME-based runtime
-* A template pallet
-* Aura block authoring
-* Grandpa finality gadget
+**Testnet coming soon!**

 ## Build